eeditiones/jinks-templates/README.md

     "title": "My app"
 }
 return
-    tmpl:process($input, $context, false(), ())
+    tmpl:process($input, $context, map { "plainText": false() })
 ```

-In the example above, the input is constructed as XML, but serialized into a string for the call to `tmpl:process`.
+The input is constructed as XML, but serialized into a string for the call to `tmpl:process`.
 The context map contains a single property, which will become available as variable `$title` within template expressions.

+### Specifying a resolver

-The final argument is needed if you would like to use `[% include %]`, `[% extends %]` or `[% import %]` in your templates.
+The `resolver` function is needed if you would like to use `[% include %]`, `[% extends %]` or `[% import %]` in your templates.
 It should point to a function with one parameter: the relative path to the resource, and should return a map with two fields:

 * `path`: the absolute path to the resource
 * `content`: the content of the resource as a string